The Bankrate promise

 Why it’s the best small business option

-The United℠ Business Card is a good option for small businesses since you won’t pay an annual fee the first year, and since you pay only $99 per year thereafter.
+The United℠ Business Card is a good option for small businesses.
 This card also comes with a generous signup bonus as well as 2x miles in several popular categories that would be easy to maximize.
 Frequent flyer perks like a free checked bag, two United Club passes and priority boarding also sweeten this deal and make it a no-brainer for small business owners who fly with the airline and its partners.

 Consider other credit cards with transferable points